DiffusionVL: Translating Any Autoregressive Models into Diffusion Vision Language Models: Conclusion and Future Work

-This paper focuses on a novel problem in the building of diffusion vision language models (dVLMs): Is it possible to construct dVLMs based on existing powerful autoregressive models?
-In response, we propose \thename, a dVLM family that translates from any powerful autoregressive models. \thename~proposes two key observations: (1) The paradigm shift from autoregressive vision language models (AR-VLMs) to dVLMs is remarkably effective.
-(2) Direct conversion of an autoregressive language model (AR-LM) to a dVLM is also feasible.
-Furthermore, we introduce a block diffusion strategy into dVLMs that supports arbitrary-length generation and KV-cache reuse, achieving a significant inference speedup compared with other dVLMs.
-With this integrated design, despite training with less than 5\% of the data required by prior methods, \thename~ translated from AR-VLMs achieves a state-of-the-art performance among existing diffusion vision language models, alongside a $2.0\times$ inference speedup in the detailed image captioning task.
-And \thename~ translated from the AR-LMs not only outperforms the dVLMs built from diffusion language models but also achieves performance competitive with AR-VLMs finetuned under the same autoregressive paradigm.
+\textbf{Conclusion.} This paper focuses on a novel problem in the building of dVLMs: Is it possible to construct dVLMs based on existing powerful autoregressive models?
+In response, we propose \thename, a dVLM family that translates from any powerful autoregressive models.
+We obtain two key observations: (1) The paradigm shift from AR-VLMs to dVLMs is remarkably effective.
+(2) Direct conversion of an AR-LM to a dVLM is also feasible.
+Furthermore, we introduce a block decoding strategy into dVLMs that supports arbitrary-length generation and KV-cache reuse.
+With this integrated design, despite training with less than 5\% of the data required by prior methods, \thename~translated from AR-VLMs achieves state-of-the-art performance among existing dVLMs, alongside a $2.0\times$ inference speedup. \thename~translated from AR-LMs not only outperforms the dVLMs built from dLLMs but also achieves performance competitive with AR-VLMs finetuned under the same autoregressive paradigm.

+\textbf{Future Work.} During our research on \thename{}, we observe that the AR-to-diffusion paradigm conversion is remarkably straightforward.
+We plan to explore whether this conversion paradigm can extend beyond finetuning to other training stages, including pretraining and reinforcement learning.
+Moreover, our inference experiments reveal that the diffusion paradigm yields significant efficiency gains in long chain-of-thought (CoT) scenarios, which motivates future work on the throughput benefits that \thename{} could bring to reinforcement learning.

 {

 }